slaclab/onboard-rucio/docs/CreateDeleteRSE.md

 Using this SQL command `update dev.rses set deleted='f' where rse='XRD1';` will make it visible again.

-To actually DELETE an RSE, do
+To actually DELETE a RSE, do
 * clean/delete replicas from the RSE
 * `rucio-admin rse info XRD1` to see all protocols and attributes of the RSE, and use `rucio-admin rse delete-protocol ...` and `rucio-admin rse delete-attribute ...` delete all of them